ChillFish8/Async-PyO3-Examples/README.md

 ## Breaking Down Python - How AsyncIO works in Python under the hood
-Python's AsyncIO is built off the idea of a event loop and generator coroutines allowing functions to be suspended and resumed which is managed by the event loop when a `await` block is hit.
-This gives us the affect of single threaded concurrency.
+Python's AsyncIO is built off the idea of an event loop and generator coroutines allowing functions to be suspended and resumed which is managed by the event loop when a `await` block is hit.
+This gives us the effect of single threaded concurrency.

 ### Breaking down async/await
-Since Python 3.5.5 synatic sugar methods of `async` and `await` make our lives alot easier by doing all the heavy lifting for us keeping all the messy internals hidden away.
+Since Python 3.5.5 the syntactic sugar keywords `async` and `await` make our lives a lot easier by doing all the heavy lifting for us, keeping all the messy internals hidden away.
 However, this wasn't always a thing.
 In Python versions older than 3.5.5 we were left with manually decorating our functions and using `yield from` (more on this later), if you've worked with async in Python 2 or old versions of Python 3 this might come easier to you.

 #### What is `await` under the hood?
 await is basically a `yield from` wrapper after calling the coroutine and then calling `__await__`, which is all we really need to know for the sake of writing async extensions in Rust, the next question you will probably have is "well...
 What's yield from?", glad you asked!
-All we need to know about yield from is that we yield the results from another iterator until it's exhuased (All coroutines are generators so all support being iterated over which will support yield from) however, we cannot use `yield from` in our Rust code so here's what we would do logically in Rust (Implemented in Python).
+All we need to know about yield from is that we yield the results from another iterator until it's exhausted (All coroutines are generators so all support being iterated over which will support yield from) however, we cannot use `yield from` in our Rust code so here's what we would do logically in Rust (Implemented in Python).

 **Example code:**
 ```py